peterukk/ConvectiveIndices.jl/README.md

 # ConvectiveIndices.jl
 A Julia package for calculating convective indices (e.g. CAPE) from atmospheric sounding data.

 The core functions are ```calc_dilute_CAPE``` and ```calc_CAPE_thetae```.
-The latter outputs parameters such as CAPE, Lifted Index and CIN from input columns of pressure, temperature, specific humidity and geometric height, for a user-defined parcel (surface/most unstable, with/without vertical mixing).
+The latter outputs parameters such as CAPE, Lifted Index and CIN from input columns of pressure, temperature, specific humidity and geopotential height, for a user-defined parcel (surface/most unstable, with/without vertical mixing).

 ```
 help?> calc_CAPE_thetae